Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 In some ways, setting a goal could be as simple as downloading a podcast for your commute.
 If you follow a framework, you’ll make sure everything comes together smoothly.
 Here are just a few to consider:

-- SMART goals: SMART stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
-When working SMART, your goals checks all these boxes.
+• SMART goals: SMART stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
+This framework helps you set effective goals that are clear, purposeful, and aligned with your values.
+It also emphasizes the importance of setting achievable goals—objectives that are realistic yet challenging enough to inspire growth and maintain motivation.
 Find out more details about SMART goals, as well as some SMART objective examples to get started.

 There’s no one right framework to choose.
-It’s all about what you need, and what easily gets you to water-skiing-and-flaming-baton-juggling status.
+It’s all about what you need and what gets you to your desired outcome easily.

 2. Be specific

-Regardless of what framework you land on, it’s important to get specific about what you’re trying to achieve.
-It’s hard to work with vague objectives like “serve our customers better” and “be a happier team,” and it’s even harder to track progress toward those nebulous goals.
+Regardless of which framework you choose, it's important to be specific about what you're trying to achieve.
+It's hard to work with vague objectives like “serve our customers better” and “be a happier team,” and it's even harder to track progress toward those nebulous goals.

 3. Make it measurable